mishalshanavas/notes-bot/README.md

 6. **Customization Potential:** The project's modular structure facilitates easy customization of the bot's behavior, messaging strategy, and notification frequency to cater to specific project requirements.

-7. **Countdown Timer:** To sustain anticipation, the bot showcases a countdown timer ⏳ that informs users when the next notification will be dispatched.
+7. **Countdown Timer:** To sustain anticipation, the bot showcases a countdown timer ⏳ that informs users when the next note will be dispatched.

 ## Usage 🛠️
+0. **Clone the Repo** `git clone https://github.com/mishalshanavas/notes-bot `

 1. **Account Configuration:** Provide Instagram credentials (username and password) within the `USERNAME` and `PASSWORD` constants.